Friday September 29, 2017 | 7:30PM (Pre-concert talk at 6:45)

 Stephen Stubbs, artistic co-director of BEMF and baroque guitar

-In 2007 Stephen established his new production company, Pacific MusicWorks (PMW), based in Seattle, reflecting his lifelong interest in both early music and contemporary performance.
-The company’s inaugural presentation was a production of South African artist William Kentridge’s acclaimed multimedia staging of Claudio Monteverdi’s opera The Return of Ulysses in a co-production with the San Francisco Museum of Modern Art.
-PMW’s performances of the Monteverdi Vespers were described in the press as “utterly thrilling” and “of a quality you are unlikely to encounter anywhere else in the world.”
+Stephen is the Boston Early Music Festival’s permanent artistic co-director along with his long-time colleague Paul O’Dette.
+Together they have played key roles in turning it into the most important festival of Early Music in North America.
+In 2007 Stephen established his new production company, Pacific MusicWorks in Seattle, reflecting his lifelong interest in both early music and contemporary performance.
+The company’s inaugural presentation was a production of William Kentridge’s acclaimed multimedia staging of Claudio Monteverdi’s opera The Return of Ulysses in a co-production with the San Francisco Museum of Modern Art.

-Other recent appearances have included Handel’s Giulio Cesare and Gluck’s Orfeo in Bilbao, Mozart’s Magic Flute and Così fan tutte for the Hawaii Performing Arts Festival and Handel’s Agrippina and Semele for Opera Omaha.
-In recent years he has conducted Handel’s Messiah with the Seattle, Edmonton, and Birmingham Symphony orchestras.
-His extensive discography includes well over 100 CDs, many of which have received international acclaim and awards.
+In addition to his ongoing commitments to PMW and BEMF, Stephen has recently been invited to lead Handels’ Giulio Cesare and Gluck’s Orfeo in Bilbao, Mozart’s Magic Flute and Cosi fan Tutte for the Hawaii Performing Arts Festival, and Handel’s Agrippina for Opera Omaha.
+In recent years, he has also conducted Handel’s Messiah with the Seattle, Edmonton, Houston Symphony and Birmingham Symphony orchestras.
+Stephen’s extensive discography as conductor and solo lutenist includes well over 100 CDs, many of which have received international acclaim and awards.
+In 2014, he was awarded the Mayor’s Arts Award for ‘Raising the Bar’ in Seattle.

 BEMF Chamber Ensemble